Menna-Allah-A/Power-BI-Projects/README.md

 ## Project Overview

 The U.S. States Population Dashboard is a data visualization project created using Power BI.
 It aims to provide insights into the population distribution across different U.S. states, categorized by census regions.
-This dashboard analyzes population trends over time and helps users understand demographic shifts and regional characteristics.
+By analyzing population trends over time, this dashboard helps users understand demographic shifts and regional characteristics.

 - ![Screenshot 2024-09-13 025804](https://github.com/user-attachments/assets/326a6cbb-32d6-42d5-bed0-49db3fb76d61)